 Aledo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Aledo who are college-educated is close to the national average for all communities of 21.84%: 20.67% of the adults in Aledo have a bachelor's degree or advanced degree.
+The education level of Aledo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.67% of adults 25 and older in Aledo have a college degree.

 The people who call Aledo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aledo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Aledo include German, Irish, English, Swedish, and Austrian.